smartcontracts/eth-homework/assignments/simple-proxy-contract/README.md

 Proxy contracts are a common and important construct in Ethereum smart contract development.
 Proxies generally use the `delegatecall` operation to execute the code of some other contract (called the `implementation`) against the proxy's own storage.
+It's worth noting that the term "proxy" is a bit of a misnomer because the proxy contract isn't acting like a middleman between you and the target contract, it's simply using the code of the target contract against its own storage.

 (insert drawing here once I switch over to Windows in a few minutes)